tua87052/HandsOnML/README.md

 Exploring the depths of advanced analytics techniques.
 👋 Hey there!
 I'm David Shapiro
 About Me 🌐
-🔍 I've spent over a decade serving as a career intelligence officer and have recently been an Operations Research Systems Analyst (ORSA) for about two years.
+🔍 I've spent over a decade serving as a career DoD employee and have recently taken a job as an Operations Research Systems Analyst (ORSA).

-🌟 My journey kicked off in special operations, where I took on the challenges of big-data analytics in the intelligence community.
-This led me to specialize in analytics and venture into other exciting roles.
+I plan to work my way through O'Reily's Python for Machine Learning using Sci-Kit, TensorFlow, and Keras and posting my progress on this hub.
+Thank you for checking it out!

 🎓 Education
 📚 Master of Science in Business Analytics